y-rosenthal/yrSqliteViewer/README.md

 2. Download these additiional file (*optional*).

-   * <a href="https://github.com/y-rosenthal/yrSqliteViewer/raw/master/sampleDatabase-books-v025.sqlite" download>sampleDatabase-books-v025.sqlite</a> - *sample sqlite database (you can use any sqlite database file)*
+   * <a href="https://github.com/y-rosenthal/yrSqliteViewer/raw/master/sampleDatabase-books-v025.sqlite" download>sampleDatabase-books-v025.sqlite</a> - sample sqlite database *(you can use any sqlite database file)*

-   * <a href="https://github.com/y-rosenthal/yrSqliteViewer/raw/master/yrSqliteViewerSession-sample.yrsl" download>yrSqliteViewerSession-sample.yrslv</a> | sample session file (see below) |
+   * <a href="https://github.com/y-rosenthal/yrSqliteViewer/raw/master/yrSqliteViewerSession-sample.yrslv" download>yrSqliteViewerSession-sample.yrslv</a> - sample session file *(see below)*

-   * yrSqliteViewer.html - *this is the only file you really need*

-   * sampleDatabase-books-v025.sqlite - *you can use any sqlite database file, this is a sample*

-   * yrSqliteViewerSession-sample.yrslv - *sample session file* (see below for more info)

-   To download individual files you can do the following:

-   * Click on the filename.
-This takes you to a page where you can view the file on the github website.

-   * Click on the download button (looks like a downward pointing arrow going into a bin).
-     Do this each of the files mentioned above.

-   Note that the download process is a little quirky for people who are not technical.
-   This can be improved simply.

 3. open yrSqliteViewer.html with a web browser.
    Probably best to use Chrome.
 You can try other browsers but they weren't tested as well as Chrome was.